 Don't engage the negative coworker

-You don't have to completely ignore or avoid your negative coworker in order to not engage with them.
+To begin, you don't have to completely ignore or avoid all contact with your negative coworker.
 If they start going off on one of their negative tangents, simply change the subject and focus on more positive things.
-Think about why negative people are so... negative.
+Think about why negative people are so...negative.
 They subconsciously look for reasons to be miserable.
-But if you quickly redirect the conversation in a more positive direction it will almost be embarrassing for them to go back to the negative chatter they started with.
-When you say things that elicit a negative response, the negative person will keep on keepin' on.
-Even a simple "yeah", "I know", or "that's rough" is all they need to keep the negative fuel burning.
-You may not mean to come across like you agree with the person, but Negative Nancy takes your neutral response as an invitation to continue the rant, thus perpetuating the vicious cycle.
+If you quickly redirect to a positive topic it’s much more difficult to return to the negative chatter they started with, but if you say things that elicit a negative response, even a simple “yeah” or “that’s rough,” the negative person gains momentum.
+You may not mean to come across like you agree with the person, but your neutral response becomes an invitation to continue the rant, thus perpetuating the vicious cycle

 Avoiding negative coworkers virtually

 Unfortunately negative coworkers can still find a way to get to you in a remote work environment.
-When working from home it's easy to feel isolated, but don't let your negative coworker bring you down while you're working from home.
-Whether it be on Zoom, via email or messenger, the same best practices apply for avoiding a negative coworker.
+When working from home it's easy to feel isolated, and a negative coworker might make it feel worse.
+Remember, that it’s just as important to set digital boundaries as physical ones.
 If you're feeling stressed or anxious, we recommend reaching out to your more positive coworkers for support.
 Connect with colleagues regularly throughout the day, even if it’s just for a quick chat via instant message to keep your spirits up.

 Be the happiest person you know

-If you're ready for a change of scene, check our our open jobs here.
-And for more resources to help you navigate the workplace click here.
-To learn how working with a recruitment agency can help you grow your career click here.
+24 Seven connects talented freelancers and full-time talent with notable companies in the digital, marketing, and creative industries.
+If you're ready for a change of scene, check out our open jobs and learn how working with a recruitment agency can help you grow your career.